G3N7/MonJobs/README.md

 `IJobCompletionService` and `MongoJobCompletionService` make up the code API for completing a job.

 ## Types
-Types are provided for static typing in C#, and serialize to Bson and Json.
+Types are provided for static typing in _C#_, and serialize to Bson and Json.

 ### JobId
 The unique id for a given job.
-* Bson Representation - ObjectId
+* Bson Representation - 'ObjectId'
-* Json Representation - String
+* Json Representation - 'String'

 ### JobAttributes
 A dictionary of attributes for this job.
-* Bson Representation - BsonDocument
+* Bson Representation - 'BsonDocument'
-* Json Representation - Object
+* Json Representation - 'Object'

 ### JobAcknowledgment
 A record of the acknowledgment.
-* Bson Representation - BsonDocument
+* Bson Representation - 'BsonDocument'
-* Json Representation - Object
+* Json Representation - 'Object'

 ### JobReport
 A message about the progress of a job.
-* Bson Representation - BsonDocument
+* Bson Representation - 'BsonDocument'
-* Json Representation - Object
+* Json Representation - 'Object'

 ### JobResult
 A record of the final result.
-* Bson Representation - BsonDocument
+* Bson Representation - 'BsonDocument'
-* Json Representation - Object
+* Json Representation - 'Object'

 ### QueueId
 An identity that provides the ability to segment the queue, this can be leveraged as an Authorization point.
-* Bson Representation - String
+* Bson Representation - 'String'
-* Json Representation - String
+* Json Representation - 'String'

 ### Job
 The record for the job as a whole, it consists of: